Mary Ann Clements – Strategy Lead

 3. How do Red Tents inform your wider work and life

 Being involved with Red Tents & with the Directory brought home to me the true significance and importance of both communities of women and care of ourselves.
-This now informs the focus of my work which is in a project called Jijaze that works with people who want to create change in the world to help them build their capacity – and that of their organisations – for wellbeing and healing.
-This work has also influenced my personal practice which has shifted radically in the past ten years from constantly being on the go and approaching burnout, to a place of feeling I am becoming proficient in what it means to care for myself as part of how I live & work for change in the world.
+This now informs the focus of my work in many different ways and has also influenced my personal practice which has shifted radically in the past ten years from constantly being on the go and approaching burnout, to a place of feeling I am becoming proficient in what it means to care for myself as part of how I live & work for change in the world.

 4. If you had to describe yourself as a plant, mineral or animal what would it be and why?